-A Department of Labor filing in February 2019 certified displaced Kimberly-Clarke workers for trade adjustment insurance in the United States.
+A Department of Labor filing in February 2019 certified displaced Kimberly-Clark workers for trade adjustment insurance in the United States.

 President Trump’s surprise win in 2016 centered on winning Democratic-leaning states like Wisconsin and places like Neenah, which sits on the north shore of Lake Winnebago in Winnebago County, 100 miles north of Milwaukee.
 Winnebago County has swung between parties since 2000, twice voting for George W. Bush and twice for Barack Obama before switching to Trump.